 If you are just getting started in medicine — as a pre-med student, medical student or undergraduate student interested in the medical field — we have opportunities for you in Armenia to learn and observe, to help the people and to see the country at the same time.

 Our Medical Observership Program typically lasts two weeks and is usually held in the summer.
+For 2019, the program will be held July 1-19.
 As a Medical Observer you will be at the side of Armenian and U.S. physicians as they care for patients, watching and learning at all of the Project’s facilities which include our Mobile Eye Hospital; Subspecialty Clinics — Glaucoma, Retina, Corneal-Uveitis, Neuro-Orbital, Pediatrics and Low Vision; Regional Eye Clinics; Center of Excellence for the Prevention of Childhood Blindness and more.

 In addition, you will join the doctors as they visit schools, nursing homes, soup kitchens and polyclinics — anywhere and everywhere they are needed.
 You will be assigned certain responsibilities according to your skill level and experience.

 If you would like to apply for our Medical Observership program, please fill out the Volunteer Opportunity Application and include your resume, three written references and a statement on why you would like to be a Medical Observer in Armenia.
 You can either email your completed application to firstname.lastname@example.org or mail it in.
 All applications should be received by May 15th for consideration in the Observership for the summer of the same year.
 We look forward to hearing from you!